 - Diverse professional experience across multiple organizations from a variety of industries.

 This is not an exhaustive list.
 (Check out our list of important business analyst skills for additional ideas.)
 The point is to focus on the types of experiences you have had that qualify you for the position for which you are applying.
 I suggest you keep a running list of power phrases or summary sentences.
 Then when you apply for a job, select the ones that best match the job description.

 - Support my career growth

 You might say, well I want these things!
 Yes, you do and that’s perfectly fine.
 But remember we are talking about the first sentence on your resume, the purpose of which is to get you a job interview.

 Would you start a first date talking about a pre-nup?
 Probably not.

 Then don’t start your business analyst resume talking about conditions of accepting an offer that’s nowhere near being on the table.

 Creating a resume to showcase your business analyst qualifications can be an agonizing process, especially if you’ve never held the business analyst job title.
-How to Construct an Effective Business Analyst Resume is a virtual, self-study course where I walk you through my step-by-step process to creating a resume that gets beyond tricks and gimmicks by applying tested patterns to draw out your business analyst qualifications and catch the attention of potential interviewers.
+Building a BA Resume that Lands You Interviews is a virtual, self-study course where I walk you through my step-by-step process to creating a resume that gets beyond tricks and gimmicks by applying tested patterns to draw out your business analyst qualifications and catch the attention of potential interviewers.